Home > Tours > Canada & Alaska Tours > Alaska Tours > Ultimate Alaska & The Yukon with Alaska Cruise

 Riding the Rails

-Travel north into the majestic wilds of Alaska and visit the Iditarod Headquarters, home of the world-famous dogsled race.
-Continue to Talkeetna, the starting point for climbers attempting to summit Denali (formerly known as Mount McKinley), the highest peak in North America at 20,320 feet.
+Travel north into the majestic wilds of Alaska to Talkeetna, the starting point for climbers attempting to summit Denali (formerly known as Mount McKinley), the highest peak in North America at 20,320 feet.
 Board the historic Alaska Railroad for a scenic trip to Denali National Park.
-Tonight, enjoy a private presentation by a Local Naturalist at the Murie Science & Learning centre followed by dinner.
+Tonight, enjoy a private presentation on Denali National Park by a Local Naturalist and dinner at a local restaurant.
 (B/D)

 Wilderness Wonders